Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Introduction

+Leveraging this rich dataset, our work aims to mitigate the difficulties associated with APNS by i) identifying homogeneous latent states, ii) studying dynamic transition patterns over time, and iii) investigating potential risk factors of state transition.
+In contrast to previous studies that attempted to identify homogeneous subgroups for APNS relying on self-report survey data or neuroimaging data \citep{marquand2016beyond}, we focus on utilizing objective mobile device data, which tracks an individual's behavior, mood, and health in real-time, real-life environments.
+To achieve these goals, we develop both discrete-time and continuous-time exploratory hidden Markov factor models that can simultaneously identify homogeneous subtypes, investigate subtype-specific structure, and model individuals' progression and associated risk factors based on multivariate longitudinal data.

-HMM is firstly developed by Baum and Petrie in 1960s \citep{baum_statistical_1966}, and reviewed comprehensively in the book \textit{Inference in hidden Markov models} \citep{cappe2006inference}.
-HMM has been widely used in different fields.
-However, there are two unique challenges for mobile device data that standard HMM cannot handle, including high-dimensional spaces and irregularly spaced measurements.
+Hidden Markov Models (HMMs) \citep{baum_statistical_1966} have been widely used in various fields \citep{mor2021systematic}.
+However, mobile device data presents two unique challenges that standard HMMs cannot handle, including the interdependent variables with unknown interrelationship structures and unevenly spaced measurements.

-First, mobile devices collect a large amount of high-dimensional data from different sensors.
-For example, in the AURORA study, smartwatches collect activity (accelerometer sensor) and heart rate (photoplethysmography sensor) data, while smartphones collect GPS, keystrokes, language, and communication data.
-After that, hundreds of features are derived from these data.
-For example, ten activity features, around 30 heart rate features, more than 100 language features and almost 1000 keystroke features are derived.
-Therefore, dimensionality reduction is necessary.

-Recently, HMM has been extended to handle high-dimensional data by incorporating the factor analysis model (FM) \citep{kim1978factor} in different ways.
-Among them, the factor analyzed hidden Markov model \citep{rosti2002factor} combines an FM with a discrete-time HMM (DTHMM) \citep{vermunt1999discrete}.
-It has been widely used to address various real problems, such as speech recognition \citep{rosti2004factor}, environmental protection \citep{maruotti2017dynamic}, and seizure detection \citep{madadi2019hidden}.
-Similarly, \citet{Liu2016} introduced the regime-switching factor model to handle high-dimensional financial market data.
-However, they all assume a time-homogeneous transition probability matrix and focus on a single subject instead of multiple subjects.

-\citet{Song2017} developed a hidden Markov latent variable model (HMLV) to model the latent discrete process of cocaine addiction of multiple patients.
-However, it is not directly applicable to mobile device data.
-First, the HMLV uses a confirmatory factor model (CFM) with both the number of factors and the structure for the factor loading matrix pre-specified, whereas mobile device data lacks such previous knowledge.
-As a result, an exploratory factor model (EFM) is needed to explore the number of factors and the factor structure.
-Second, using the continuation-ratio logit model, the HMLV assumes the states are ordered, which is not appropriate in the present application.
+Mobile device sensor data, such as accelerometer data and photoplethysmography (PPG) from smartwatches, are highly intensive time series data.
+Typically, these raw data are preprocessed, and features are extracted using data processing pipelines within a larger time window (e.g., daily activity features derived from accelerometer data).
+These features are often technical summaries representing different characteristics of each time series variable and hence are often highly correlated.
+Due to the exponentially growing number of parameters in the covariance matrix as the number of features increases, assuming a fully free covariance matrix is infeasible.
+Therefore, under the HMM framework, features are commonly assumed to be independent, given the latent state membership.
+However, this assumption is often violated in real-world applications.